swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 In this chapter, you have successfully:

-1. Uploaded prediction logs from the BentoML service to S3 in batches
+1. Shipped BentoML monitoring logs to S3 with a Fluent Bit sidecar
+2. Configured Fluent Bit to tail local files and batch-upload to S3
-2. Reused `src/detect_drift.py` so the report generation stays portable
+3. Reused `src/detect_drift.py` so the report generation stays portable
-3. Created a monitoring job that pulls logs and the reference dataset from storage
+4. Created a monitoring job that pulls logs and the reference dataset from storage
-4. Pushed drift snapshots to a remote Evidently workspace
+5. Pushed drift snapshots to a remote Evidently workspace
-5. Deployed the Evidently UI service on Kubernetes
+6. Deployed the Evidently UI service on Kubernetes
-6. Scheduled drift reports with a GitHub Actions workflow
+7. Scheduled drift reports with a GitHub Actions workflow
-7. Accessed the dashboard and the JSON drift summary
+8. Accessed the dashboard and the JSON drift summary
-8. Committed the changes to Git
+9. Committed the changes to Git

 You fixed some of the previous issues: